automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Stygimoloch.md

 # Stygimoloch
-## Description: Its name means "demon from the river of death."
+## Its name means "demon from the river of death."
 Got your attention yet?